UncleSocks/waffles-hugo-theme-for-cyblog/README.md

 ## Features

-The current theme version only has basic features -- enough to create blog posts.
+The current theme version only has basic features -- perfect for simple blog posts that are inspired by hacking or cybersecurity.
 In addition to blog posting, it supports the following:
 - Plain HTML/CSS, no JavaScript and frameworks
 - Favicons support using Font Awesome
 - Tags (Taxonomy) for post categorization